DS202-at-ISU/lab-1-lab-1-team-10/README.md

 everything is great.
 On step 12.5, I pushed my team’s updated work to Github.
 On step 12.6, my changes finally appeared on the README on GitHub, and I have no issues with it.

+"This is a line from RSTUDIO" Shivansh Patel -